SeaTac, WA Minimum Wage Poster Compliance

-The SeaTac Minimum Wage Poster announces the annual adjustments to the City Minimum Employment Standards Ordinance.
+The SeaTac, WA Minimum Wage Poster announces the annual adjustments to the City Minimum Employment Standards Ordinance.

 - Each year, the minimum wage rate in the City of SeaTac increased based on increases in the cost of living.

 - The minimum wage rate applies to hospitality and transportation workers in and near Seattle-Tacoma International Airport.

 - The SeaTac minimum wage bulletin describes how the minimum wage rate is calculated each year.
 The minimum wage rate is adjusted based on the annual Consumer Price Index.

 - Contact information for the City Manager and the City’s website are provided.

 “Hospitality Employer” means a person who operates within the City any Hotel that has one hundred (100) or more guest rooms and thirty (30) or more workers or who operates any institutional foodservice or retail operation employing ten (10) or more nonmanagerial, nonsupervisory employees.
 This shall include any person who employs others providing services for customers on the aforementioned premises, such as a temporary agency or subcontractor.